noun “a fundamental, primary, or general law or truth from which others are derived”

 Muscles generate force by tensing.
 The tenser your muscles are, the more strength you display and build.

-We approach our training as a “practice” not a “workout”, and emphasise the technical performance of each exercise.
+Training should be approached as a “practice” not a “workout”, and emphasise the technical performance of each exercise.

 If you make the effort to turn up, why not perform the exercise to your highest capability and get maximum benefit and results?

 2. Avoid muscular failure